winteryoung/maxpaynestarter/README.md

 Fix the Max Payne 1 window does not run in full screen mode problem under Windows 10.
+Why this fix?
+This fix is compatible with RivaTuner Statistics Server (RTSS).
+On the other hand SweetFX doesn't.

 # Installation